perladvent/perldotcom/content/article/_pub_2004_03_18_synopsis3.md

 {
    "title" : "Synopsis 3",
-   "thumbnail" : "/images/_pub_2004_03_18_synopsis3/111-synopsis3.gif",
+   "tags" : [
+      "operators",
+      "perl-6",
+      "synopsis"
+   ],
    "categories" : "perl-6",
+   "slug" : "/pub/2004/03/18/synopsis3",
+   "date" : "2004-03-18T00:00:00-08:00",
+   "image" : null,
    "description" : "Operator Renaming Several operators have been given new names to increase clarity and better Huffman-code the language: -> becomes ., like the rest of the world uses.
 The string concatenation . becomes ~.
 Think of it as \"stitching\" the two...", "authors" : [
       "luke-palmer"
    ],
-   "image" : null,
    "draft" : null,
-   "tags" : [
-      "operators",
-      "perl-6",
-      "synopsis"
-   ],
-   "date" : "2004-03-18T00:00:00-08:00",
-   "slug" : "/pub/2004/03/18/synopsis3"
+   "thumbnail" : "/images/_pub_2004_03_18_synopsis3/111-synopsis3.gif"
 }